 The United States Environmental Protection Agency runs a Pick 5 program asking individuals to choose five ways they can make a difference in their daily lives.
 The acts are often simple, like turning off the lights when you leave a room or turning off the faucet when brushing your teeth.

 Here are 5 ways we can save resources, eliminate chemicals, and reuse existing cotton materials in our lives:

 1. Vanilla scented deodorizer: soak a few cotton balls or a small boll of raw cotton in vanilla extract and place on a back shelf in the refrigerator.

 2. Pillow stuffing: skip the synthetics and stuff a pillow with raw (organic) cotton.

 3. Cotton insulation: a member of the Alabama Chanin staff has a dream to build a tiny house (and in some versions of the dream, live off the grid).
-She wants to insulate her tiny house with cotton, as inspired by this post.

 4. Dish towels + napkins: Reuse your old cotton t-shirts by making them into dish towels and napkins (or quilting pieces, pillows, hair bands, and bandanas).
 Add some embroidery details for a unique touch.

 5. Lawn and garden fertilizer: cotton meal is made from the very last bits of the cotton plant.
 After harvesting, ginning, and processing, the seeds are pressed for oil.
 What’s left becomes cotton meal, an organic fertilizer with no additives.
 It is slow-release, won’t burn your plants, and poses no run-off threat.